2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Not Permitted

 The teaching assistant commitment is 12 hours a week (16 lessons of 45 minutes each).
-In addition to teaching, the grantee is expected to engage in extracurricular activities within the school and/or community, such as language clubs or other extra-curricular activities or community volunteering activities.
-The grantee would also promote the full extent of the Fulbright program to other students and teachers.
+In addition to teaching, the grantee is expected to engage in extracurricular activities within the school and/or community, such as language clubs or other extra-curricular school-related activities, or community volunteering activities.
+The grantee will also engage in promoting the full extent of the Fulbright program to students and teachers within the host school and the community.
 The teaching, extra-curricular, and community outreach activities should make up a full-time program of 40-42 hours per week.

 Dependents